 Overall, students gain a lot of clinical experience:

 The medical school also has a Rural and Remote Health in Medical Education (RRHIME) scheme which aims to increase awareness about working in rural and remote areas.
-Students who choose to pursue this are able to gain experience in rural areas – for example undertaking rural General Practice attachments or secondary care placements in Aberysthwyth and Haverfordwest.
-Students also take their third year elective in a rural and remote area, usually overseas.
-Students can join the RRHIME programme in first year (though some can join in year two) by submitting a reflective application on why they would like to get involved.
+Students who choose to pursue this are able to gain experience in rural areas – for example undertaking rural General Practice attachments or secondary care placements in Aberystwyth and Haverfordwest.
+Students also take their third-year elective in a rural and remote area, usually overseas.
+Students can join the RRHIME programme in first-year (though some can join in year two) by submitting a reflective application on why they would like to get involved.
 Those who show commitment to working in rural and remote healthcare environments after graduating will be given preference.

 Swansea also runs a Pathways to Medicine scheme where Swansea graduates from the following courses are guaranteed an interview for the Graduate Entry Medicine programme, provided the minimum entry requirements are met: